aditya-3301/aditya-3301/README.md

 # Hi, I'm Aditya

-I'm passionate about coding, data, and web development, and learning new technologies.
+I'm passionate about coding, web development, and learning new technologies.

 ---